Sustainable Energy Utility: Diffusion of the Model

 Created in 2014, the Pennsylvania Sustainable Energy Finance Program (PennSEF) is a partnership between the Pennsylvania Treasury Department and FREE with financial start-up support from the West Penn Power Sustainable Energy Fund.
 In 2017, PennSEF organized its first financing pool, called the Regional Streetlight Procurement Project (RSLPP) and brought to PennSEF by the Delaware Valley Regional Planning Commission (DVRPC).
 The pool brings together 35 municipalities around the city of Philadelphia in order to replace and retrofit 28,000 exterior lights, street lights, and traffic signals.
 The project guarantees gross energy savings of $30.6 million and, after deduction of all costs, deliver $15.6 million in net savings.

-The mayor of the Seoul, South Korea, Park Won-soon, launched a citizens’ campaign in April 2012 to reduce city greenhouse emissions 25% by 2020 and 40% by 2030.
+The mayor of Seoul, South Korea, Park Won-soon, launched a citizens’ campaign in April 2012 to reduce city's greenhouse emissions 25% by 2020 and 40% by 2030.
 The city has embarked on a One Less Nuclear Power Plant (OLNPP) strategy to realize these goals.
-The city cut its emissions by 11.9% in two years, and was designated as the Global Earth Hour Capital 2015.
+The city cut its emissions by 11.9% in two years and was designated as the Global Earth Hour Capital 2015.
 The Seoul Metropolitan Government signed a memorandum of understanding with FREE on June 16, 2015, where both parties pledged to cooperate to design climate-sensitive, sustainable, and equitable energy policies for Seoul using the SEU model.
 Following the advice of a Seoul International Energy Advisory Committee (SIEAC), Seoul established a Seoul Energy Corporation in December 2016.